Accessibility Statement for DSS website

 For people using screen readers each page has a link that says "Skip to sitemap".
 Following this link will skip over the page header and go to the main site navigation menu.
 The page header repeats on every page so this avoids hearing it again and again.

 Help with downloading documents and files

 To read PDF documents you need Adobe Acrobat Reader installed on your computer.
 Commonly this is already on your computer, installed with your web browser.
-But if you do not have Adobe Acrobat Reader you can download it for free from adobe.com
+But if you do not have Adobe Acrobat Reader you can download it for free from adobe.com.(link is external)

 To save a downloadable document right-click on the download (PC) or shift + click (Mac) and select the Save link or Save target option.